Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah, right.

-Obviously it's not a nice thing to endure.
+Obviously, it's not a nice thing to endure.

-But on stage she's seeing why my mother's grave so deep.
+why is my mother's grave so deep?

-Little Lally.
+Little nearly.

 It'd be interesting because any pressure of it being good would be off.